-An excellent way to guarantee placement of in-wall and in-ceiling speakers prior to drywall installation, New Construction Brackets (NCB's) also make installation of in-wall speakers faster and easier by reducing time and mess.
+An excellent way to guarantee placement of in-wall and in-ceiling speakers prior to drywall installation, New Construction Brackets (NCB's) also make installation of in-wall and in-ceiling speakers faster and easier by reducing time and mess.
 Once drywall is installed, just connect the speaker to the speaker wire and install.
 New Construction Brackets eliminate the time and need to locate and cut drywall before speaker installation.

-For more information on RBH Sound in-wall speaker accessories go to www.rbhsound.com.
+For more information on RBH Sound in-ceiling speaker accessories go to www.rbhsound.com.

-Rear Enclosure
+Rear Enclosures